cldr-steven-matison/Streams-Processing-Hands-on-Lab/README.md

 ## SQL Stream Builder Setup

-[ merge SSB Fraud and Iceberg Projects into this repo ]

 HOL Lead should import project and fully test ahead of live lab with attendees.
-All jobs should be operational.
+All jobs should be operational and not require any edits or modifications.

 ## DATA Viz